JessicaJuliet/webi/README.md

 **Styling Fixes**
 Below I have outlined the styling fixes which are still to be implemented in a future udpate:
 * The 'Description' box on the Services Management page for Admin users is appearing lesser in width than the other form input fields.
-A fix couldn't be found for this minor issue prior to the app launch and will be addressed in a future release
+A fix couldn't be found for this issue prior to the app launch and will be addressed in a future release
 * Wrap text around blog post images
-* Implement JavaScript on the nav bar to update the text to bold when users change page location
+* Implement JavaScript on the nav bar to update the text to bold when users click to change page
 * Implement JavaScript on the services filter menu so it changes colour when users change between service types

 [Back to top](#webi)